PolyglotSystems/certificate-sentinel-operator/docs/smtp-configuration.md

 # SMTP Configuration

-In order to have a CertificateSentinel communicate with an SMTP server, it must be provided some log in parameters - these are stored as a Secret and the name of that Secret is passed to the `.spec.alerts[*].config.smtp_auth_secret` definition.
+In order to have a CertificateSentinel/KeystoreSentinel communicate with an SMTP server, it must be provided some log in parameters - these are stored as a Secret and the name of that Secret is passed to the `.spec.alerts[*].config.smtp_auth_secret` definition.

 ```bash
 ## Plain SMTP Authentication Type